 When you started blogging, you might not have ever heard the term “SEO.”
 Maybe you’re still not sure what it means!
 But, it’s so important to your blogging business’s success.

 SEO means “search engine optimization,” and it refers to how visible your blog posts are on search engine results pages.
-When someone searches a topic related to your post, you want that content to show up near the top of SERPs, so more readers are inclined to click on it.
+When someone searches for a topic related to your post, you want that content to show up near the top of SERPs, so more readers are inclined to click on it.
 SEO is the process of driving your posts up the SERPs.

 For your blog, you’ll need to regularly manage your SEO to have any chance of developing a profitable business.
 Traffic is the first step towards monetizing your blog, so don’t underestimate the importance of this step!
 You can manage your SEO through Google Analytics or have a third party like InfluencerSEO do the complicated work for you!